stevemckinney/iamsteve/content/blog/0171-css-tip-avoid-your-font-face-fauxs.md

 In both of these services it is turned off by default.
 So, if it does happen to be on you can disable it.

 ## What if I have to separate the fonts out
 If you have no choice but to have the fonts separated for browser support and you need to ensure it doesn’t happen, the way you can prevent it isn’t too tricky.

-It requires `!important` that way it’s difficult to ever override.
+Your type may have to look like the following:

 ```css
 /* Normal */